lakrancoin/onion-lakran-blockchain-explorer/README.md

  - [fmt](https://github.com/fmtlib/fmt) - Small, safe and fast string formatting library

-## ArQmA Onion Blockchain Explorer features
+## Lakran Onion Blockchain Explorer features

-The key features of the ArQmA Onion Blockchain Explorer are:
+The key features of the Lakran Onion Blockchain Explorer are:

  - no cookies, no web analytics trackers, no images,
  - by default no JavaScript, but can be enabled for client side decoding and proving transactions,